syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Ticklines.md

 ---
 layout: post
-title: Axis Tick Line in .NET MAUI Chart control | Syncfusion
+title: Axis Tick Line in .NET MAUI Chart Control | Syncfusion
 description: Learn here all about the chart axis tick lines and their customization in the Syncfusion .NET MAUI Chart (SfPolarChart) control.
 platform: maui
 control: SfPolarChart